My Haiti travel summary:

 Christopher Columbus was the first European to explore Haiti in 1492.

-The country was the biggest producer of sugar and cotton in 18th century, and became the richest French colony that provided 20% of revenue for the colonizer.
-The best wood was cut to be shipped to France, where furniture was produced.
+The country was the biggest producer of sugar and cotton in 18th century.
+It became the richest French colon, providing France 20% of its revenue.
+Workers cut the best wood and shipped it to France, where they turned it into furniture.

-Black slaves of Haiti upraised against Napoleon army and proclaimed the first black – slave’s country in the world in 1804.
+Black slaves of Haiti upraised against Napoleon army and proclaimed the first Black-led former-slave nation in the world in 1804.
 Haiti became the world’s first black-led republic after it threw off French colonial control and slavery in the early 19th century and the second independent country in America, after the USA.
 Later, Haiti supported Simon Bolivar in liberation of Spanish colonies in South America.

 … the poorest country in Western Hemisphere

-Haiti was under the US embargo most of the time and cut off from the International World, especially because of the American and French interests.
+Haiti was under the US embargo most of the time and cut off from the International World, especially because of the American and France interests.

 Since most of the trees were cut, half of the territory is converted to useless land – almost desert.
 Zero money has been invested in education and infrastructure.
-More than 50% of population cannot read.
+More than 50% of population cannot read (2016).

-Following a catastrophic hurricane, an even more significant natural disaster struck in January 2010: an earthquake.
+After a major hurricane, an even worse disaster hit in January 2010: a powerful earthquake.
 It had only 7.0M magnitude, but due to the poor infrastructure and diseases, more than 250,000 people died.
 When a similar earthquake had happened in San Francisco less than 100 people died!!!

 Are there any coincidences or Haiti was just punished for being so successful at the beginning of its development?